Hungary at the 2026 Winter Olympics

-Hungary will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Hungary competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Bence Nógrádi and Maja Somodi were the country's flagbearer during the opening ceremony.
+Meanwhile, the pair were also the country's flagbearer during the closing ceremony.

+For the first time since 2014, Hungary failed to secure a single Winter Olympic medal.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.